 Digging a Little Deeper Into LifeLock’s Service

 The three main Norton 360 with LifeLock plans, Select, Advantage, and Ultimate, offered increasing levels of identity and device protection.
-Let’s break down those features to see what we’re really getting for our money when we signed onto LifeLock.
+Let’s break down those features to see what we’re really getting for our money.

 - Norton 360 Device Security— All plans included Norton 360 device security, which could help detect and quarantine threats to our computer, tablet or smartphone.
 The Select plan covered five devices, Advantage covered ten, and the Ultimate plan covered an unlimited number of devices.